John Moore (broadcaster)

 John Sanford Moore (born June 5, 1966), better known as John Moore, is a Canadian radio and television broadcaster, film critic, voice actor and comedian.
-He works for the CFRB 1010 radio station in Toronto, Ontario, Canada.
+He works for the CFRB 1010 radio station in Toronto, Ontario.

-Biography

 Early life

 Moore was born in Montreal, Quebec, and grew up in Notre-Dame-de-Grâce, a predominantly English-speaking area of Montreal.
 He attended West Hill High School, where he served as student body president.
 Moore began his post-secondary studies at Vanier College.
 While attending university he taught pre-school and worked in corporate public relations.
 He graduated with dual degrees in Communications at Concordia University, and from the School of Community and Public Affairs.